 I highly recommend this little set for younger girls and/or novices that are just getting interested in makeup.
 I love the price, the packaging (I keep the brushes in the included bag, very handy), the smoothness and the length of the bamboo handles, the softness of the brush and the overall quality.
 I have not noticed any of the hairs/fibers falling out despite washing them many times.
 However, the shape and size of the bristles are kind of baffling.
 I have not found uses for two of them.
 One is laughably and unusably large, and I have large eyes.
 The labeling of the brushes are kind of bizarre so ignore them.
 I wish that the actual design of the brushes were more usable, because the quality is excellent and comparable to HE brushes.

-The biggest brush (labeled for " Blend"-ing) I use sometimes for overall lid coloring (when I use matte eyeshadow the same as my skin color, for example).
+Although I love this eye kit, I have to admit I found two of it's brushes useless, and I ended up using most of them for different purposes than the ones written on their handles!
+I rate it 4/5 lippies because as usual with Ecotools, the brushes do not shed ot lose their shape after years of use, they're soft and dense.
+They are very high quality!The biggest brush (labeled for " Blend"-ing) I use sometimes for overall lid coloring (when I use matte eyeshadow the same as my skin color, for example).
 It's so huge I couldn't find any other purpose for it, so I use it carefully and NOT with unnatural colors.
 The other bad attempt of an eye brush is the "Crease" brush.
 It's a hairy angled huge brush that can only work in creases the size of the one that the Corpse Bride has.
 It's huge!
 I haven't really used it at all...
 Can't find a purpose for it.
 The highlighter brush I use for brightening the area under my eyebrow, but most of the time I just use it to blend eyeshadows, and it does a really good job.
 Finally, the shading brush and the smudge brush work purposefully, even though I use this last one for coloring my crease sometimes.
 Hope this helps if you already have this kit!
 If not, I would recommend finding a set that has shapes that can fit your type of eye shape. :)

 I really like these brushes.
 I use them everyday to do my eye makeup.
 So soft, and small handles so it's easy to apply eyeshadow precisely.
 Love the blending brush, and the small ones are great for when I want to do a smokey eye and don't want a line too thick under my eye.
 So cheap as well!
 But great quality.